SecureByteOfficial/live-seminars/README.md

 ---

 ## 📢 Spread the Word
-Share this seminar with friends or colleagues who may be interested in a cybersecurity career!
+Share this seminar with friends or colleagues interested in a cybersecurity career!

 Hope to see you there!